jguptil1/Portfolio-Projects/README.md

 visualizations.
 The other file that you see is an EDA with SQL.
 I originally did the work in deepnote, so everything was packaged as a .ipynb.
-The follow along project was a project where I learned how to utilize pandas, seaborn, and other modules to find correlations between movie box office results and the original movie budget.
+The follow along project was a project where I learned how to utilize pandas, seaborn, and other modules to find correlations between movie box office results (Gross Earnings) and other entities such as reviews, budget, and the production companies.